maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 * Trial versions (30 days of usage)
 * Subscriptions (containing one or multiple packages)
-* Licenses with # seats, dieally also where enterprises can manage who can consume packages
+* Licenses with # seats, ideally also where enterprises can manage who can consume packages
 * Perpetual licenses
 * Licenses that are valid for major versions of a package only, etc.